 Remove the crested brake fluid after removing the wheel cylinder and inspecting the pistons.

-Examine Rubber Seals for Wear
+3. Examine Rubber Seals for Wear

-Remove the Wheel Cylinder Without Shoes
+4. Remove The Wheel Cylinder Without Shoes

 Depending on how the manufacturer designed your vehicle’s braking system, you may remove the wheel cylinders without the brake shoes.
+To remove the wheel cylinder, locate the adjuster.
+Move the adjuster as usual.

 This moves the brake shoes out of the wheel cylinder’s path.
 With the brake shoes removed, disconnect the brake line.
 Next, remove the cylinder from the backing plate.